 Throughout the duration of the grant, we will optimize the platform to enable higher throughput analysis and provide cancer researchers with annotation of interactome changes imparted by mutations, and when possible, by the treatment with pharmaceuticals.
 In addition, we will be addressing yet unresolved questions: for how many (and which) of the point mutations are interaction profiles altered and how should the community embark on a systematic characterization of these changes?
-Our project will greatly enhance our understanding of the effects of the mutations both on a cellular and molecular level, and provide the research community with leads for biological follow-up, thereby accelerating the development of therapeutic options.
+Our project will greatly enhance our understanding of the effects of cancer mutations both on a cellular and molecular level, and provide the research community with leads for biological follow-up, thereby accelerating the development of therapeutic options.